 What opportunities do digital tools hold for doctors?
 And how can they be integrated into existing structures and proven workflows of practices?
-The new dipraxis in the KVWL headquarter in Dortmund gives doctors and medical staff access to this complex field and lets them discover and try out solutions.
+The dipraxis in the KVWL headquarter in Dortmund was the first showroom to give doctors and medical staff access to this complex field and lets them discover and try out solutions.

 The Kassenärztlichen Vereinigung Westfalen-Lippe (KVWL) represents over 15,000 local doctors and psychotherapists.
 One of the organization’s goals is informing their members about new developments in digitalization and supporting them in selection and transition processes.
 Digital communication and management tools hold enormous potential for the – still surprisingly analog – health sector.
 At the same time, the market is vast, products and solutions are often complex and their integration requires changes in many established processes.